jhsanchezm/Frontend-Mentor-Challenge/qr-code-component-main/README.md

 ### Useful resources

-- [tsbsankara - YouTube Channel](https://www.youtube.com/watch?v=JFyMWwOxHYM) - This helpme with the calc(100vh - 1px) but I saw better to put height: 90vh.
-And helped me with the deployment, but I did it with Github Pages.
+- [tsbsankara - YouTube Channel](https://www.youtube.com/watch?v=JFyMWwOxHYM) - This helped me and took some ideas of him.
 - [Mr Coder - YouTube Channel](https://www.youtube.com/watch?v=5BBYPntB-GY&t=548s) - This is another way to do the same challenge.
 - [Fazt - YouTube Channel](https://www.youtube.com/watch?v=QaxgF4v4hms) - This helped me how to do the deployment to Github pages [Spanish].
 - [mesutcifci - Github](https://github.com/mesutcifci/Frontend-Mentor-Challenges) - This helped me how to make the documentation and orginize the repository.